 Native American Stories

 Native Americans, the original inhabitants of the Great Lakes region, numbered in the tens of thousands when the first French explorers visited Michigan.
 The Ottawa, Potawatomi, and Ojibwa had migrated to Michigan from eastern Ontario.
 Most Native American settlements were along river valleys or near the shoreline of the Great Lakes because strategic trade routes were necessary for survival.
 The most prominent place to experience Native American history, along with the French era and British eras, is the Straits of Mackinac, but Native American influence can be experienced all along the route from the traditional Pow wow held by the Saginaw Chippewa Indian Tribe to the exhibits on display in Mackinaw City and Mackinac Island.

 Stories of the Land

 The Sunrise Coast is a natural wonderland of rugged and beautiful Lake Huron shoreline, glacial geology, vast tracts of dense woodland, inland lakes, crystal clear rivers and streams, and wildlife.
-These stories take you through the glaciation beginning in the Pleistocene era where continental glaciers one-mile thick inched their way across Michigan and scoured out the landscape you see today.
+These stories will take you through the glaciation beginning in the Pleistocene era where continental glaciers one-mile thick inched their way across Michigan and scoured out the landscape you see today.
 Experience the quiet solitude of a northern forest or the bustle of a bird migration route.
-These stories will take you to sites to experience nature on the Sunrise Coast.
+Experience nature on the Sunrise Coast....

 Here you’ll find stories from different eras and that let you delve into the history of the Sunrise Coast.
 Stories from the French and British eras in the Mackinac Straits to the railroading history evident at the Standish Historic Depot, these stories cover a wide variety of history along the Sunrise Coast.